kakiko/kakiko.github.io/_posts/2018-09-01-cms-netlify.md

 <p>3.
 Create a folder called "admin" in your jekyll directory, then create two files inside the "admin" folder, namely "index.html" and "config.yml".</p>

 <p>4.
-Get the index.html code from https://www.netlifycms.org/docs/add-to-your-site/.</p>
+Get the index.html code from <a href="https://www.netlifycms.org/docs/add-to-your-site/">https://www.netlifycms.org/docs/add-to-your-site/.</a></p>

 <p>5.
 For the config.yml, paste the code below.</p>